matshg/sand_display/README.md

 ### Register Control
 To control the LED's, the register's on the IS31 are configured through a menu.
 Here's how to turn on all 105 of the LED's.

+Note: The IS31 can drive 144 LEDs.
+The Charlieplex comes with 105 LEDs.
+The remaining 39 LED's outputs must be off by LED control register (frame registers) else if on it will affect other LEDs.

 I will explain the TWI (I2C) commands in this format: "TWI TX: "TWI_INSTANCE", "IS31_SLAVE_ADDRESS", "IS31_REGISTER", "IS31_DATA""

 #### 1. Make FUNCTION REGISTER AVAILABLE